-I’m a big believer in keeping your home and worklife seperate.
-I mean like Great Wall of China seperate.
+I’m a big believer in keeping your home and work life separate.
+I mean like Great Wall of China separate.
 That’s why my cubicle is empty.
 However, after more than 10 years as a member of the workforce, I am convinced that no matter what you do, or how hard you try, the two worlds will inevitably seep together.

 And that’s OK.